Skip to content

 Pierre the Penguin: Narrative Nonfiction for Kindergarten

-Posted in kindergarten, and nonfiction lesson
+Posted in nonfiction lesson

 Today in the Jackson Library, kindergarteners enjoyed a narrative nonfiction story about a penguin with a problem.
 Since Pierre the Penguin is an adorable rhyming book that tells how a scientist helped a penguin solve a problem, I used this book to teach story elements.
 Then the kids created their own neoprene suit for Pierre like the one Pam made in the book.
 We did a penguin dance after check out!